Why a Notice of Intent to File Lien is Crucial

 An NOI provides legal protection for contractors, subcontractors, and suppliers.
 It ensures that their right to file a mechanics lien is preserved.
 In some states, serving an NOI is a mandatory step before filing a mechanics lien.

 Statistics show that a significant percentage of NOIs result in payment within a short period, which is faster than the industry standard.
-This makes it an effective tool for motivating payment without needing to file a mechanics lien.
+This makes it an effective tool for resolving a payment dispute and motivating payment without needing to file a mechanics lien.

 “Sending an NOI often results in payment without the need to file the actual lien.”